awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-switching.md

 Before you switchover, we strongly recommend that you adhere to best practices by completing the following tasks:
 + Thoroughly test the resources in the green environment\.
 Make sure they function properly and efficiently\.
++ Monitor relevant Amazon CloudWatch metrics\.
+For more information, see [Verifying CloudWatch metrics before switchover](#blue-green-deployments-switching-over-cloudwatch)\.
 + Identify a time when traﬃc is lowest on your production environment\.
 During the switchover, writes are cut oﬀ from the databases in both environments\.
 Long\-running transactions, such as active DDLs can, increase your switchover time, resulting in longer downtime for your production workloads\.
 + Make sure the DB instances in both environments are in `Available` state\.
 + Make sure the primary DB instance in the green environment is healthy and replicating\.